SRMANISH/agent-milo/README.md

-**Agent Mira Real Estate App - README**
+**Agent Milo Real Estate App - README**

 ---

 ## Project Overview

-**Agent Mira** is a comprehensive full-stack AI-powered real estate platform designed to revolutionize the property search experience.
+**Agent Milo** is a comprehensive full-stack AI-powered real estate platform designed to revolutionize the property search experience.
 Our platform combines intelligent chatbot interactions, advanced AI features, and machine learning to help users find, analyze, and make informed decisions about properties.

 ### Built With: